Suddenly everyone is a Los Angeles fan. I’m talking baseball, of course.

 If the Angels can win the ALCS (unlikely, but you never know when it’s Angels vs Yankees…) and the Dodgers can win the ALCS, the World Series will pit the Los Angeles Angels against the Los Angeles Dodgers, a first for Los Angeles.
 How exciting it is to have that as a possibility this late in the season!
 Deep down inside every Angeleno wants to see the two teams play one another in the World Series.
 Sure, they play interleague “Freeway Series” during the season, but that feud pales in comparison to the rivalry that would develop during a World Series.
 And with this possibility I find that many of my once-indifferent friends (there are many people that are indifferent toward baseball…) are suddenly the biggest Dodgers/Angels fans.
 I don’t necessarily blame them, but do you know what I am?
 I’m a Detroit Tigers fan.

 PS.
-If by some odd chance there was an Angels/Dodgers World Series, my allegiance would be with the Angels 100%.
+If by some odd chance there was an Angels/Dodgers World Series, my allegiance would be with the Dodgers 100%.